omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 ^^^^^^^^^^^^^^^^^^

-Inspectors can be opened in various ways: by double-clicking an item in the :guilabel:`Object Navigator` or in other inspectors; by choosing one of the :guilabel:`Open...` menu items from the context menu of an object displayed on the UI; via the :guilabel:`Find/Inspect Objects` dialog (see later); or even by directly entering the C++ pointer of an object as a hex value.
+Inspectors can be opened in various ways: by double-clicking an item in the :guilabel:`Object Navigator` or in other inspectors; by choosing one of the :guilabel:`Open` menu items from the context menu of an object displayed on the UI; via the :guilabel:`Find/Inspect Objects` dialog (see later); or even by directly entering the C++ pointer of an object as a hex value.
 Inspector-related menu items are in the :guilabel:`Inspect` menu.